EyadBelal/A03/README.md

 # A03
-# how to use webstorm
+# How to use Webstorm
   # step 1: Create a Repository from Webstorm
     Select VCS and Import into Version Control
   # step 2: Import a Repository from Github